Guilt and Innocence

 Childhood Guilt

-Children frequently blame themselves for emotional pain within the family system.
+Children frequently blame themselves for difficulties within the family.

 When there is: